barakbbn/WpfMart/README.md

 <ComboBox Tag="1" />
 ```

-The `CastExtension` is used by specifying its target type either thru constructor or its ToType property.
+The `CastExtension` is used by specifying its target type either through constructor or its ToType property.
-> Whenever possible use the more speccific cast markups such as
+> Whenever possible use the more specific cast markups such as
 > `BoolExtension`, `IntExtension`, `DoubleExtension`, etc.
 > instead of the general purpose `CastExtension`